ari/jobsworth/DEVELOPMENT.md

 git branching
 =============

-# We use the 'dev' branch for primary development.
-All pull requests should be based on dev.
+# We use the 'master' branch for primary development.
+All pull requests should be based on master.
-# 'master' is the stable branch and should be kept in good working order.
-Typically Ari will merge back to master once the dev branch is in a stable state.
 # We tag upon releasing and make as many feature branches as needed for our development.